Retrogressive thaw slump

-A retrogressive thaw slump (RTS; also known as a megaslump) is a type of landslide that occurs in the terrestrial Arctic's permafrost region of the circumpolar Northern Hemisphere when an ice-rich section thaws.
-Megaslumps develop quickly and can extend across several hectares modifying Arctic coastlines and permafrost terrain.
+A retrogressive thaw slump (RTS) is a type of landslide that occurs in the terrestrial permafrost region of the circumpolar Northern Hemisphere when an ice-rich section thaws.
+RTSs develop quickly and can extend across several hectares (then often called 'megaslump') modifying Arctic coastlines and permafrost terrain.
 They are the most active and dynamic feature of thermokarstthe collapse of the land surface as ground ice melts.
 They are thermokarst slope failures due to abrupt thawing of ice-rich permafrost or glaciated terrains.
 These horseshoe-shaped landslides contribute to the thawing of hectares of permafrost annually and are considered to be one of the most active and dynamic features of thermokarst.
 They are found in permafrost or glaciated regions of the Northern Hemispherethe Tibetan Plateau, Siberia, from the Himalayas to northern Greenland, and in northern Canada's Northwest Territories (NWT), the Yukon Territories, Nunavut, and Nunavik and in the American state of Alaska.
 The largest RTS in the world is in Siberiathe Batagaika Crater, also called a "megaslump"—is one kilometre long and 100 m deep and it grows a 100 ft annually.
 The land began to sink, and the Batagaika Crater began to form in the 1960s, following clear-cutting of a section of forested area.